 Employer's National Insurance contributions

-If you run an enterprise in several municipalities, you will generally have to calculate employer's National Insurance contributions at the rate which applies in the municipality in which the business is registered.
+The various municipalities are divided in different zones with associated, differentiated tax rates.
+If you run an enterprise in several municipalities, you will generally have to calculate employer's National Insurance contributions at the rate which applies in the municipality in which the enterprise is registered.

 However, owners of sole proprietorships are not required to calculate employer's National Insurance contributions on private withdrawals.

 National insurance contributions are a salary expense in your accounts and a debt in your balance sheet.

 Reporting and payment

 Payroll withholding tax (tax deductions) and employer's National Insurance contributions must be paid six times a year.
 The basis for the payment can be found in the a-melding which you are obliged to submit on the fifth day of the month after the payment of salaries and other allowances.
 The tax authorities will not send out a separate demand.